MasterKinjalk/C19-Prediction-Using-Fuzzy/README.md

 1. Tested to be working on Python 3.7 and Python 3.8
 2. Install all the necessary dependencies.
+3. Createa a folder named 'data' in the same directory where you have the code.
+4. Copy and paste the two csv files in this folder.

 ```
 pip install -r requirements.txt
 ```